 As an extra feature, the plug-in API (Application Programming Interface) allows to use LPMD to analyze data coming from other simulation packages, such structure identification and calculation of mean squared displacement; to convert between input file formats (XYZ, VASP, LAMMPS; PDB, DLPOLY, etc.); manipulate and modify saved MD atomic trajectories, and visualize dynamical processes either in real-time or as a post-processing step.

 LPMD includes already several pair potential functions such as Lennard-Jones, Morse, Buckingham, MCY and the harmonic potential, as well as embedded-atom model (EAM) functions such as the Sutton–Chen and Gupta potentials.
 Integrators available include Euler (for demonstration purposes only), Verlet and Velocity Verlet, Leapfrog and Beeman, among others.
 Electrostatic forces are treated as another potential function, by default using the plug-in implementing the Ewald summation method.

 Las Palmeras Molecular Dynamics: A flexible and modular molecular dynamics code

 S Davis, C Loyola, F González, J Peralta – Computer Physics Communications, 2010.

-Please any problem, do not hesitate to contact us.
+If you have any problem, do not hesitate in contacting us.